grafana/alloy/docs/sources/reference/components/prometheus.receive_http.md

 ### Proxying metrics

-In order to send metrics to the `prometheus.receive_http` component defined in the previous example, another {{< param "PRODUCT_ROOT_NAME" >}} can run with the following configuration:
+In order to send metrics to the `prometheus.receive_http` component defined in the previous example, another {{< param "PRODUCT_NAME" >}} can run with the following configuration:

 ```river
 // Collects metrics of localhost:12345